Transparency Sample Label Follow

 - On the Connection Properties page, click Browse.

-- In the dialog that opens, locate and then select the Transparency.csv file.
+- In the dialog that opens, locate and then select your Transparency CSV file.

 - Click OK

-When you double-click the barcode object on the template to open the Barcode Properties page, you can see that the Public_Code database field is automatically linked as a data source to the Data Matrix symbol.
+When you double-click the barcode object on the template to open the Barcode Properties page, you can see that the Transparency code database field is automatically linked as a data source to the Data Matrix symbol.